 Geography of Sicily

-Sicily is the largest island in the Mediterranean Sea.
+Sicily is the biggest island in the Mediterranean Sea.
 It has a population of about five million people and covers an area of 25,700 km²

-Sicily is one of the 20 Italian Regions and it’s the biggest one.
-This makes it the biggest regions of Italy.
+Sicily is one of the 20 Italian Regions, Sicily is the autonomous region and the biggest Italian region.

 Surrounded by three seas